Debugging Slow PostgreSQL Queries in Production

 SELECT pg_reload_conf();

-This logs any query that takes longer than 500 milliseconds.
-It's not a replacement for pg_stat_statements, but it gives you a real-time feed of problematic queries that you can pipe into your log aggregation system and alert on.
-If we'd had this set up before the incident, we probably would have caught the degradation weeks earlier when the query was taking 5 seconds instead of waiting until it hit 47.
+Logs any query taking longer than 500 milliseconds.
+Not a replacement for pg_stat_statements, but a real-time feed of problematic queries you can pipe into log aggregation and alert on.
+If we'd had this before the incident, we would have caught the degradation weeks earlier โ when the query was at 5 seconds, not 47.

 LOAD 'auto_explain';